 Failure to make any necessary changes by July 1, 2019 will break compatibility with Schoology and could result in an inoperable solution.
 We recommend meeting this requirement by storing these ids in a “string” data type (with a minimum of 36 characters.

-At some point during Q2 2019 (April - June), Schoology will exceed the max value that a 32-bit signed integer can store.
-Because of this, we are encouraging any consumer of the Schoology API to check your system and make any necessary changes to support very large values by the end of Q1 2019.
+On July 1, 2019, Schoology will exceed the max value that a 32-bit signed integer can store.
+Because of this, we are encouraging any consumer of the Schoology API to check your system and make any necessary changes to support very large values as soon as possible.
 This will ensure that districts are successfully prepared.